 During the hatch, any area from the White Slide, to the resort or the Hot Springs may be really good but on some days you’ll need to be mobile to go looking for the best activity.
 A motor boat is great here, but there are plenty of really good East Lake anglers who do it in a pontoon or even a tube.

 East Lake is easy to get to south of Bend on Hwy 97 then East up to the Newberry National Monument.
-There are 2 campgrounds at the lake and 4 boat ramps.
+There are two campgrounds at the lake and four boat ramps.

 Interested in a guided trip?
 We would be happy to take you to East Lake!
 Just fill out our contact form.